Send requests for human review

 }

-Our Make module will automatically show you the necessary inputs according to your review form.
+Our Make module will automatically show you the necessary inputs according to your review template.

 Read more in our Make integration guide.